rakshit087/DeSocial/README.md

 # KueSocial: A decentralized global image board
-Built as a part of Polygon Fellowship 2022
+Built during Polygon Fellowship 2022

 ## What is KueSocial?